rlss-gg/items/README.md

 ## Important Details

-- Octane has a `Common` and an `Exotic` version.
+- Octane has a `Base` and an `Exotic` version.
 This package has both with its key determining which is which.
-- Centio V17: Mint has a `Common` and a `Rare` version.
+- Centio V17: Mint has a `Base` and a `Special` version.
 This package has both with its key determining which is which.
 - Some items are currently using the incorrect thumbnails in-game, and this has been replicated here.
 The thumbnails will be replaced with their correct ones when the game itself updates to make these fixes.

 ## Contributing